Burton, Llangwm and Hook

 What's in Burton, Llangwm and Hook?

-The History of Burton, Llangwm and Hook
+Getting to Burton, Llangwm and Hook

-The village was established by The Normans after they invaded south Pembrokeshire.
-They brought in disposessed Flemish refugees and placed them in between themselves and the Welsh to the north!
+Llangwm was established by The Normans after they invaded south Pembrokeshire.
+They brought in dispossessed Flemish refugees and placed them in between themselves and the Welsh to the north!

-This village was once busy with coal mining with dozens of small pits extracting anthracite.
+Hook was once busy with coal mining with dozens of small pits extracting anthracite.
 The last pit closed in 1959 and almost nothing remains to indicate where it was.